Chlothar I: Acquisition of the kingdom of Orléans

 Chlothar was the chief instigator in the murder of his brother Chlodomer's children in 524, and his share of the spoils consisted of the cities of Tours and Poitiers.
 Chlothar's brother, Chlodomer was killed on 25 June 524 during an expedition against the Burgundians at the Battle of Vezeronce.
-Upon Chlodomer's death, his three sons, Theodebald, Gunther, and Clodoald, were entrusted to care of their grandmother, hence the young princes were raised in Paris by Chlodomer's mother, Chlotilde.
+Upon Chlodomer's death, his three sons, Theodebald, Gunther, and Clodoald, were entrusted to the care of their grandmother, hence the young princes were raised in Paris by Chlodomer's mother, Chlotilde.

 To prevent the kingdom of Orleans from returning to his nephews, Chlothar joined with his brother Childebert in 532 to threaten the young heirs with death unless they agreed to join a monastery.
 They sent Arcadius, grandson of Sidonius Apollinaris, to their mother, Clotilde, with a pair of scissors and a sword.
 He gave the queen an ultimatum: the boys could either live as monks or die.

 Germanic traditions gave Queen Clotilde, as the mother, the right as head of her household.
-However, among kings the lineage passed to younger brothers before it passed to the next generation.
+However, among kings, the lineage passed to younger brothers before it passed to the next generation.
 Due to tribal politics, shearing of the boys' hair could lead to a civil war; long hair was a symbol of Frankish royalty, and to remove it was considered a grave insult.
 But Theodebald, Gunthar, and Clodoald could someday lay claim to the throne, and it was Chlothar and Childebert's duty to pass authority on to them.

 Clotilde was disgusted and shocked at the demands relayed by Arcadius and stated that she would rather see her grandsons dead than see their hair shorn.